listen to this article:

 Compliance with privacy and security regulations is an essential part of an organization’s operational process.
 In the financial industry, the decision to use encryption is often mandated by one or more of the regulations that the organization is subject to.
 Below, we review a number of relevant regulations and how they relate to encryption.

-- NY DFS – a new set of regulations from the New York State Department of Financial Services that places new cybersecurity requirements on all financial institutions operating in NY state.
-Requires implementing encryption to protect nonpublic information held or transmitted by the covered entity and 3rd party service providers, both in transit over external networks and at rest.
+NY DRS comprises of a new set of regulations from the New York State Department of Financial Services that places new cybersecurity requirements on all financial institutions operating in NY state.
+This regulation requires implementing encryption to protect nonpublic information held or transmitted by the covered entity and 3rd party service providers, both in transit over external networks and at rest.

 The financial industry today faces the double challenge of securing larger and larger volumes of sensitive information and addressing a growing range of security and privacy regulations.
-With an obvious need to adhere to these regulations, in order to protect from data breaches and preserve a reputation for trustworthiness, comes a large dose of complexity when it comes to implementing encryption.
+With an obvious need to adhere to these regulations, to defend against data breaches and to preserve a reputation for trustworthiness, organizations are faced with an increased complexity for implementing encryption.
 An expert view is required for institutions to implement the optimal encryption schemes that address their particular environment and operations.